directus/directus/docs/app/data-sharing.md

 ## Limit Sharing by Field

-As mentioned several times before, when you create a Share on some Item, you associate a Role _(and thus the Role's permissions)_ to the Item.
+When you create a Share on some Item, you associate a Role _(and thus the Role's permissions)_ to the Item.
 This allows you to set read permissions for the exact fields _(including relational fields)_ that get shared.